 - If a complete SAP Appeal is received by a student it will be reviewed by the SAP review committee.

 - If the committee approves a student’s appeal, the student will be granted one payment period/semester of Financial Probation.

 - Students granted Financial Probation must meet with an academic advisor, the Registrar, or equivalent and receive an Academic plan specifically for him/her.

 - The terms of the Academic Plan must be approved by Associate Dean of Academic Support or his/her designee.

-- An Academic Plan is an agreement between the College and the student.
+- An Academic Plan is an agreement between the university and the student.

 - An Academic Plan will be specific to the student.
 Regis and the student should develop a plan that ensures the student is able to meet SAP standards by a specific time, though an Academic Plan could take a student through successful completion of a program.